cloudinary-training/cld-intro-android-sdk/README.md

 ## Setup Environment

 ### Java
-The Cloudinary Java SDK will run on Java 6 and any higher version.
+The Cloudinary Android SDK will run on Java 6 and any higher version.
 For purposes of training, we are using **Java Version 8**.

 ### IDE